-3G SLSM 2x-3x Configurations
+NEW!
+3G SLSM 2x-6x Configurations

-The 3G SLSM 2x configurations are valid with all HD codecs natively supported by the EVS server in the following conditions:
+The 3G SLSM 2x-6x configurations are valid with all HD codecs natively supported by the EVS server in the following conditions:

-- The server is equipped with V3X boards.

 - The license code 110 (Super Motion) is valid.

 - The base configuration is Multicam LSM.

 - The parameter 3G/Dual is set to No.

 - The resolution must be HD 720p or 1080i.